ajbozarth/PciPy2020/README.md

 ## Next Steps

 Now that you've seen how easy it is to create a simple extension, try looking at [other extensions on GitHub](https://github.com/topics/jupyterlab-extension) for inspiration.
 Extensions can do a lot more than what you saw in the walk-through, including extending the JupyterLab API, creating your own editors and file viewers, or changing the UI theme.
-To help you get started I've some helpful resources below, including an older video presentation that this walk-through was based off of.
+To help you get started I've included some helpful resources below, including an older video presentation that this walk-through was based off of.

 ## Resources